 Jamaican and Mediterranean

-Mesquite features two restaurants featuring Jamaican cuisine: Reggae Wings & Tings, located in North Town East, features a combination of cooking methods and spices that bring the tastes of the island to Jamaica.
+Mesquite features two restaurants featuring Jamaican cuisine: Reggae Wings & Tings, located in North Town East, features a combination of cooking methods and spices that bring the tastes of the island of Jamaica.
 Jamaican Cook Shop, on Military Parkway, is a smaller restaurant that’s filled with authentic dishes.
 Both are good options whether you’re in the mood for jerk chicken or willing to explore some more unique dishes like curry goat, ackee, salt fish and oxtails.

 For an authentic taste of Greece in Mesquite, head to Atheneos Greek Village Cafe on the corner of Gross Road and Peachtree Road.
 The cafe serves everyone’s favorite traditional Greek dishes such as Greek salads, pita wraps and moussaka.
 For not-so-conventional food lovers, they also serve gyro pizza topped with meat, tomatoes, onions and cheese with tzatziki on the side.
 At Yia Yia's House of Gyros, enjoy the best gyro you’ll find on this side of the Atlantic.
 The homemade tzatziki sauce is addictive.
 Both have close to 5-star ratings on Zagat.